solana-labs/example-helloworld/README.md

 To run Docker without typing `sudo` every time, take a look at Step 2 of [How To Install and Use Docker on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 #### Install and Start Docker On A Mac
+Docker provides a desktop application for Mac at [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) with additional instructions here [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/).
+If you install the Docker Desktop app, you can skip the HomeBrew instructions below.
+If `docker run hello-world` works, you are ready to Start the local Solana cluster.

 If you are using HomeBrew on a Mac, the commands are:

 ```bash